DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 > Instead of training on the actual reward we receive, we train on the bonus or missing reward, compared to the baseline level we expected.

-### Policy regularization
+### Policy regularisation

 Another problem with policy gradient approaches is that they can collapse to a solution and then get stuck in that solution, even if it is suboptimal.

 To see this, imagine a network early on in training that can't distinguish between "dog" and "horse" for a set of similar images.
 It first tries to suggest "dog" and gets a 0.5 reward on average.
 This is higher than the baseline's 0.1 expected reward, so the policy gradients act to increase the probability of "dog" and decrease everything else.
 Eventually, the probability of "dog" will be high and the probability of "horse" will be low, so it's unlikely that the policy will ever randomly sample "horse" and thereby notice that it's possible to get better rewards if you don't always choose "dog".
 It has got stuck in a simplistic solution and the policy makes it unlikely it will ever escape.

 One way to help prevent this early collapse is to encourage the policy to choose from a multiple actions rather than collapsing to a single high-probability action.
-We can do this by adding another objective to maximize the entropy of the action distribution, $-\sum_a \pi_a \log \pi_a$.
-This is a kind of policy regularization.
+We can do this by adding another objective to maximise the entropy of the action distribution, $-\sum_a \pi_a \log \pi_a$.
+This is a kind of policy regularisation.
 It works because high-entropy policies by definition have not collapsed, so are more likely to explore the range of possible solutions.

-Policy regularization can be tuned with a scale factor.
+Policy regularisation can be tuned with a scale factor.
 Too low, and it will fail to prevent early collapse.
 Too high, and the network will fail to solve the problem, preferring instead the easy maximum-entropy solution of predicting flat policies.

 ## PyTorch implementation